Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 4. As a user, i want the process of registration to be understandable.

-5. As a user, i want to be able to easily sign up to the site.
+5. As a user, i want to be able to easily log in to the site.

-6. As a user, i want to see the pictures of the site have a good resolution.

-7. As a user, i want to be able to manage my information in an easy way.
+6. As a user, i want to be able to manage my information in an easy way.

-### __Returning time user goals__

-1. As a Returning user, i want to see improvments in the website.
+7. As a Returning user, i want to see improvments in the website.

-2. As a Returning user, i want to see updates available.
+8. As a Returning user, i want to see updates available.

-3. As a Returning user, i want to see new features.
+9. As a Returning user, i want to see new features.

-### __Frequent time visitors goals__

-1. As a Frequent User, it's important to see the development of the site, that makes it more interesting to come back to.

-2. As a Frequent User, i want to be able to comunicate with other members.
+10. As a Frequent User, i want to be able to comunicate with other members.

-3. As a Frequent User, i want to be able to manage my information as easy and fast as possible.
+## __The purpose of the travel journal is to :__

++ Create a community where people from all around the world can meet and interact.

++ A fun way to write your stories and adventures and share it with others.

++ Give us the possibility in these difficult times to get a little closer and make life a little more entertaining.

+The idea was born now during the pandemic.
+It is believed that interest in travel will increase markedly after this difficult time is over.
+Choosing a destination is not always easy, but through a page where you can search for destinations and integrate with other travelers,

+check their ratings and reviews of the different places they have been to, in some way the choice makes it easier to choose where you would like to go in the future.

+### __Project Strategy__

+To achieve the objective of this project, the following strategy has been implemented.

++ Provide CRUD functions are included making it possible for the user to handle their information.

++ The site is build to easy navigate and this makes it also easy to use.

++ Implemented messages that keep the user inform of every action they made.

++ The use of photos that is in accordance with the objective of the site, making an environment pleasant for the user.

++ The travel journal stories written by the user are only available to see by other resgiter users.

 ### __Design__